April 30, 2021

 A Historical Question: Human or Divine?

-We who walk upon the earth today tend to think of Jesus as someone other, someone who is not truly connected to the human experience.
+We who walk upon the earth today tend to think of Jesus as someone other.
+Someone who is not truly connected to the human experience.
 A being who is in many ways not like us.

 However, Jesus lived in ordinary world, doing ordinary activities.